-You will be able to add information to BRIAN through a web app which aims to improve the availability and use of brain tumour information worldwide.
+You or your child will be able to add information to BRIAN through a web app which aims to improve the availability and use of brain tumour information worldwide.
 Your involvement will make a significant contribution to helping other parents make better-informed decisions for their child and will help speed up research to find a cure.